Why we have to make the healthy choice the easy choice

 Many companies are struggling to survive and grow into scaleups.
 Fastlane offers vital support to ventures to overcome common pitfalls that hinder the growth of their businesses.
 With the help of a multi-disciplinary team of experts, the program aims to fast track companies’ growth, thereby attracting the right investors.

 After the successful Fastlane 2021 edition with Willicroft, De Nieuwe Melkboer, Grassa and Rival Foods, Invest-NL and Foodvalley NL have decided to broaden the focus in 2022.
-Companies that are active in the themes protein transition, circular food chain (regenerative agriculture and waste stream valorisation), precision agriculture and personalised nutrition can apply to participate in the Fastlane programme.
+Companies that are active in the themes protein transition, circular food chain (regenerative agriculture and waste stream valorisation), precision agriculture and personalised nutrition have applied to participate in the Fastlane programme 2022.
 The programme combines customised guidance, personal coaching and a network of world-class experts.
-Based on an intake, assessment and selection day, five companies will be selected to participate in the second edition.
 After each company has determined its own objectives for the programme, a customised plan is developed and implemented in six months in close cooperation with various experts.
 The ultimate goal is to be ready for the next investment round.

 Applications for the 2nd edition are now closed.
-If you’re interested to apply for the next edition, please send us a message to email@example.com and we will update you when applications open for the 3rd edition.
-The 3rd edition will kick off in September 2022.
+If you’re interested to apply for the next edition, please send us a message to email@example.com .

 Prevent and reduce obesity through personalised nutrition by multi-stakeholder initiatives